 About the Lecturer

 Breda has nearly 15 years’ experience working in the finance department of one of Irelands top 10 accountancy practices.

-Breda’s lectures will be exam focused to ensure all students are fully prepared for their ACCA FAB Accountant in Business (formerly F1) exam so they will have the best start on their ACCA journey.
+Breda’s lectures will be exam focused to ensure all students are fully prepared for their ACCA BT Business and Technology exam so they will have the best start on their ACCA journey.

 Why choose PAT for your ACCA exam preparation?

-ACCA FAB Accountant in Business Syllabus & Exam
+ACCA BT Business and Technology Syllabus & Exam

-The aim of ACCA FAB Accountant in Business is to introduce knowledge and understanding of the business and its environment and the influence this has on how organisations are structured and on the role of the accounting and other key business functions in contributing to the efficient, effective and ethical management and development of an organisation and its people and systems.
+The aim of ACCA BT Business and Technology is to introduce knowledge and understanding of the business and its environment and the influence this has on how organisations are structured and on the role of the accounting and other key business functions in contributing to the efficient, effective and ethical management and development of an organisation and its people and systems.